+we do not let

+A) It is impossible for us to let any single brain cell roam

+OLMAYAN N

+B) There are such valuable brain cells that they cannot be (spared unlike certain brain cells. belirli/bazi beyin hücrelerinin aksine

+C) The value of a brain cell depends on the functions it performs.

+VERILMEYEN BILGI YANLIS

-- A) It is impossible for us to let any single brain cell roam freely. - B) There are such valuable brain cells that they cannot be spared unlike certain brain cells. - C) The value of a brain cell depends on the functions it performs. - D) It is unlikely for us to control our brain cells as they degenerate and die off or they are colonised by other areas nearby - E) The writer probably thinks that the value of brain cells is hyperbolic. - 15.
-Choose the best option to fill in the blank. - A) relief - B) reliance - C) arrangement - D) drain - E) beat
+D) It is unlikely for us to control our brain cells as they degenerate and die off or they are colonised by other areas

+E) The writer probably thinks that the value of brain cells is hyperbolic. exeggerated abartili

+15) "drain" is closest in meaning to - Tanilye eurien. tahliye etmek, bosaltmak brain drain: beyin göçü

+A) relief rahatlama

+B) trust güven

+C) process islem

+Dy burden

+E) collapse çöküs

+adhere to abide by comply with conform to bagli kalmak

+İsmail TURASAN - YDS

-It is true that nature can sometimes involve some strange designs, but to evolve (16) to have / having a brain ten times the size we needed would seem very odd, when its large dimensions are so costly to our survival, leading on occasion to obstructed labour, - also known as labour dystocia, which occurs when the baby does not exit the pelvis during childbirth due to being physically blocked- and the death of a mother during childbirth if no help is available.
+It is true that nature can sometimes involve some strange designs.
+However, to evolve to have a brain ten times the size we needed would seem very odd.
+The brain's large dimensions are so costly to our survival, (16) leading / led sometimes on occasion to obstructed labour, - also known as labour dystocia, which occurs when the baby does not exit the pelvis during childbirth due to being physically blocked-and the death of a mother during childbirth if no help is available.
 Yet many people do (17) cling on to the idea that we only use 10% of our brains.
-The idea is (18) ---- prevalent ---- when the University College London neuroscientist Sophie Scott was (19) on /at a first aid course, the tutor assured the class that head injuries are not very serious because of the 10% "fact".
-He was not only wrong about the 10%, but he was also wrong about the impact (20) on / of brain damage.
+The idea is (18) ---- prevalent ---- when the University College London neuroscientist temin etmek (19) assured/ demanded the class that head injuries are not very serious because of the 10% "fact".
+He was not only wrong about the 10%, but he was also wrong about the impact (20) of brain damage upon our lives.
 Even a small injury can have huge effects on a person's capabilities.
-The first aid tutor probably wasn't (21) ---- instructing a professor of neuroscience on the course, but Scott put him right.